Skip to content

 General Tips for Fighting Ships of the Line

 • Use a fire ship.
 Fire ships are high-risk, high-reward options.
-But a well-executed fireship strike can cripple a ship of the line in a single attack.
-Even if you’re fire ship isn’t successful in hitting it can serve as a great distraction and source of panic for your enemy to steer fire away from your main ships.
-We have a full article on fire ship strategies that offers additional suggestions for maximizing your success.
+A well-executed fireship strike can cripple a ship of the line in a single attack.
+Even if your fire ship isn’t successful, it can serve as a great distraction and source of panic for your enemy to steer shots away from your main ships.
+See our fire ship strategies for tips to maximize your success.

 Example of avoiding the broadside of a Ship of the Line